The Benny Hill Show: Production notes

 The show's closing theme tune, "Yakety Sax", which has gained a following in its own right, was written by James Q. "Spider" Rich and Boots Randolph.
-As the closing credits rolled, the theme was usually accompanied by a sped-up chase-sequence, often featuring scantily clad young women.
 The show's musical director was pianist and easy listening conductor Ronnie Aldrich, and vocal backing was provided by session singers the Ladybirds (who also frequently appeared on camera from 1969 to 1974).
 The saxophone soloist on Aldrich's version of "Yakety Sax" was Peter Hughes.
 For three episodes of the 1973–1974 season, Albert Elms filled in for Aldrich as musical director.
 "Yakety Sax" first appeared in the 19 November 1969 episode, which was also the first show for Thames.

 Another signature of the show was the enthusiastic announcer intro: "Yes!
 It's The Benny Hill Show!"
 (The announcer was often cast member Henry McGee.)
 From 1975 forward, Hill was also introduced at the start of each show as "The Lad Himself".
 The show closed with Hill's salute: "Thank you for being with us, and we look forward to seeing you all again—very, very soon.
-Until then, bye bye.".
+Until then, bye bye."